iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Bi-Lanczos.md

 \end{aligned}
 $$

-We make use of the property of Complex Inner product.
+We make use of the property of Complex Inner product. $\blacksquare$

 **Claim 3**